How to watch a Delta IV Heavy rocket launch a spy satellite to space

 See also: These telescopes work with your phone to show exactly what's in the sky

-Discuss: Delta IV Heavy launch: How to watch world's second most powerful rocket lift off
+Discuss: Delta IV Heavy launch: Watch world's second most powerful rocket lift off live

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.

-Note: Editor's note: Today's launch has been scrubbed.
-We will update with a new launch time when it becomes available.